kjosib/kjosib.github.io/voice/index.md

 * Cartoon Gangster - might relax into Nerd-maxing.
 * Mirror and flashlight, for PAN.

-Goals: Get the student able to modify size *and size only;* in a smoothly varying continuum; in a voiced, hissed, and totally silent breathing configuration.
+Goals: Get the learner able to modify size *independently of other features;* in a smoothly varying continuum; in a voiced, hissed, and totally silent breathing configuration.
 (Consider pulsatile exploration before complete silence.)

 Proprioception (rightly understood) is appropriate here to the extent it helps the student hit a chosen size configuration at will.
 It should develop through play.